In Facebook IPO, bankers seek prestige over fees

 PRICING DILEMMA

 Facebook's offering will be the largest ever IPO from Silicon Valley, as well as the largest global high-tech IPO since the dot-com bubble burst.
-The most recent U.S. social-media IPO, Zynga Inc, raised just one-tenth of the proceeds Facebook is hoping for.
+The most recent U.S. social-media IPO, Zynga Inc (ZNGA.O), raised just one-tenth of the proceeds Facebook is hoping for.

 Winning a lead advisory role on Facebook has become a make-or-break contest for tech bankers such as Goldman's George Lee, Morgan Stanley's Michael Grimes and Credit Suisse's Bill Brady.